 You also do not want to be in that position and realize that your backups failed and you are unable to restore from your backup solution.
 I am talking from experience, we managed to recover the data but it took several days of a complete systems outage to accomplish.

 Before you can sort your backups you need to know your backups.
 There are three types of backup in SQL Server.

 A full backup writes everything to disk.
 It is an exact copy of your data in a new file which can be restored somewhere else.
 It also starts off the backup chain.

 A differential backup is a backup of all the changes that have happened since the last FULL backup.
 You can take multiple differential backups in a chain but you will only ever have to restore the most recent differential after the previous full backup.
 So if you take a Full on Sunday and differential backups every night Monday to Saturday.
 If you need to restore back to Friday evening you would just restore the Sunday backup and the Friday evening differential no need to restore all of the diff backups from Monday to Thursday too.

-Log backups for point in time restores can only be taken if the DB is in FULL RECOVERY MODEL.
+Log backups for a point in time restores can only be taken if the DB is in FULL RECOVERY MODEL.
 These backups allow you to backup each transaction that happens on a DB.
-In order to restore to a point in time you must have a DB in FULL recovery model and be taking log backups.
+In order to restore to a point in time, you must have a DB in the FULL recovery model and be taking log backups.
 If you do not take Log backups the log will be constantly growing until the next log backup is completed or the drive runs out of space.

 Please sort your backups

 Right now task a member of your team or your company to design a backup schedule/solution.
 If you do not have anyone with experience or you prefer to get someone in give us a call.
 We will go through the whole design of a backup strategy based on your business requirements.
 We take into account disaster recovery and business continuity in order to keep your business safe.
 So take the time right now to sort your backups.